utshomax/postman-docs/src/pages/docs/administration/managing-api-keys.md

 The dashboard lists all of the Postman API keys created by your team.
 To filter the list by enabled, disabled, or revoked keys, select or clear the checkboxes next to **View**.

-You can review the key's date of creation, its expiration date, who created it and their level of access within the team, and when it was last used.
+You can review the key's date of creation, its expiration date, who created it, and when it was last used.
 You can also search by key value to locate a specific key, filter by user by selecting them in the **Created by** dropdown list, and sort by newest, oldest, and recently used.

 Tags next to the API key's name specify when it is disabled or revoked.
-You can hover over a revoked tag to see if a Team Admin revoked it or if it was due to inactivity past its expiration date.
-Revoked API keys also display their revocation date under their creation date.
+You can hover over a revoked tag to see if a Team Admin revoked it, if it was due to inactivity past its expiration date, or automatically revoked.
+Revoked API keys also display their revocation date under its creation date.

 ### Exposed API keys

 If the [Postman Secret Scanner](https://learning.postman.com/docs/administration/token-scanner/) detects exposed Postman API keys in public Postman workspaces or [GitHub](/docs/administration/token-scanner/#protecting-postman-api-keys-in-github) and [GitLab](/docs/administration/token-scanner/#protecting-postman-api-keys-in-gitlab) repositories, the dashboard displays them in the **Exposed API keys** section.
-This section provides details about the exposed key, such the date of its exposure detection, the last time it was used, and the location of the exposed API key.
+This section provides details about the exposed key, such as the date of its exposure detection, the last time it was used, and the location of the exposed API key.

 <img alt="Exposed keys section" src="https://assets.postman.com/postman-docs/v10/manage-postman-exposed-api-keys-v10.18.jpg"/>